anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * 400 Bad Request: if the pledge detects an error in the format of the request, e.g., missing field, wrong data types, etc. or if the request is not valid JWS-signed JSON even though the Content-Type request header field was set to `application/jose+json`
 * 401 Unauthorized: if the signature of the registrar cannot be verified against the installed initial trust anchor (pinned domain certificate)
-* 403 Forbidden: if one of the intermediate CA certificates cannot be verified against the available root certificates TODO(confirm; was unclear how to handle failure in this verification; matches well with 403)
+* 403 Forbidden: if one of the intermediate CA certificates cannot be verified against the available trust anchors (e.g., self-signed CA certificates)
-  //stf: confirm in genral.
-Proposal to replace root certificates with trust anchor to not introduce the term here.
-The root certificate is typically named trust anchor.
 * 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`

 Otherwise, if processing completes successfully, the pledge SHOULD reply with HTTP 200 OK without a response body.
 The pledge MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.
-TODO(confirm, taken from telemetry)
-//stf: okay

 ### Request Artifact: CA-Certificates (caCerts)